aparna-shandilya/aparna-shandilya/README.md

 - 👋 Hi, I’m @aparna-shandilya
 - 👀 I’m interested in ML/AI
 - 🌱 I’m currently learning DSA and Python
-- 💞️ I’m looking to collaborate on diffrent ptojects
+- 💞️ I’m looking to collaborate on diffrent project
 - 📫 How to reach me - aparnashandilya16@gmail.com

 <!---